-On the 3rd step, you just need to select the main categories and subcategories and your project is ready to get published!
+On the 3rd step, you just need to select the main categories and your project is ready to get published!

-Our system will automatically detect some relevant keywords extracted from your project description but you can also add some extra keywords if you want.
+Our system will automatically detect some relevant keywords extracted from your project description.

-Once the project is published our system will suggest up to 100 suitable freelancers.
+Once the project is published our system will suggest suitable freelancers.
 Use our mass inquiry to easily invite them to check out your project!